AATF: Antarctic Training Facility

 Classical Revolution: The coined term for the ideology and teachings of British sociologist and philosopher Nicholas Herrington, who wrote a famous treatise on the subject.
 His writings proved immensely popular and were widely adopted in schools, especially in Europe and East Asia in the early 2200s.
 The concept of the “Classical Revolution” was to reintroduce “traditional, conservative values of the prosperous past,” while at the same time pushing a “progressive idealism” for a “perfect tomorrow.”
 Herrington wanted to foster a “new chivalry” in a material-driven global society that was “losing control of itself” in the midst of interrelated environmental and economic disasters.
 The peak of this cultural revolution took place between 2232 and 2315 AD.
 Aristocratic families flourished during this time period, and Herrington’s ideals molded many prominent minds, becoming an indirect cause to the Eastern Conflicts, the skirmishes which preceded it for years, and eventually the final formation of the World Union.
 Around 2325 AD, the Classical Revolution’s ideals began fading from the societal mainstream.
 However, even today it has its niche group of followers in the world.

 Commune-set: Next-generation advanced communication devices, portable or embedded in larger machines.
 They can set up individual “links” (commune-link) or a “network” (commune-net).
 It was designed to make short- and long-range communication in any situation effortless–a “communion of words between speakers” rather than simple communication, hence its name.
-This technology still has its limits, and continues to evolve to overcome any issues of transmission interference.
+This technology still has its limits and continues to evolve to overcome any issues of transmission interference.

 Communications Division: ARM X division specialized in using communication and navigation support technologies.
+Member uniforms have teal accents.

 Council for Internal Defense: A post-Civil Uprising USU national security council made up of top officials from the various military branches of the United States Union, including the Army and Washington Defense Corps.